10 Property Line Clearance Horror Stories

 If you have nice neighbors, check out this DIY holiday gift guide.

 Neighbors Built Fortress Walls of Poop

-Back in 2001, David and Joan Gallant bought a house that sat next to the neighbor's, referred to as the Murrays, property.
+Back in 2001, David and Joan Gallant bought a house next to the neighbor’s property.
+Call them the Murrays.
 The Gallants soon began noticing a disgusting smell.

-"A judge eventually put a stop to all this and awarded the Gallants $15,000 in damages.
-After which he officially ordered the Murrays to -- wait for it -- keep their s**t to themselves."
+“A judge eventually put a stop to all this and awarded the Gallants $15,000 in damages.
+After which he officially ordered the Murrays to — wait for it — keep their (manure) to themselves.”

 Next, check out these tips on how to get rid of bad smells in your house.